coryb08/bc_api/README.md

 Students cannot register for courses whose meeting times overlap.

-Approval by the professor will add the course to the students schedule.
+Approval by the professor will add the course to the student's schedule.

+Working list of endpoints can be found [here](https://www.dropbox.com/s/dzxewnlrwa8ack5/endpoints_bc.pdf?dl=0)